Waiting for the Hearse: Plot

-On her own, Mamá Cora, due to what happened with Susana, decides to go out and stop bothering everyone for some hours.
-She ends up in the house across Sergio's taking care, as a favor, of the son of Dominga (the neighbor).
-Nobody finds her and, considering the "disappearance" after the fight with the daughter-in-law, plus the news about a disfigured body of an old lady who committed suicide throwing herself under a train, the remorseful clan comes to the hastened conclusion that Mamá Cora has killed herself so she could stop causing trouble.
-After double-checking with the police thanks to Antonio's "contacts", the tragedy is informed to the distant relatives and the humble working class Emilia (sister of Jorge, Sergio and Antonio), who arrives with despair over the terrible news.
+After what happened with Susana, Mamá Cora decides to go out and stop bothering everyone for some hours.
+She ends up in the house across Sergio's babysitting the son of Dominga, the neighbor.
+When nobody can find her after the fight with Susana and they hear news about the discovery of an old lady's disfigured body after committing suicide by throwing herself under a train, the remorseful clan comes to the hastened conclusion that Mamá Cora killed herself so she would stop being a bother.
+Heartbroken, they arrange a funeral and invite a large number of Mamá Cora's relatives, friends and acquaintances.
+The conmotion attracts Mamá Cora's attention from up on Dominga's terrace.

-In the meantime, from Dominga's terrace, Mamá Cora watches people coming and going in and out from Sergio and Elvira's house.
-Years of troubles, resentment and intrigues come up between all of them while they prepare the service for Mamá Cora.
-Misunderstandings follow and family's awful truths surface.
-In the middle of her own vigil, Mamá Cora reappears leaving everybody astonished.
-The family reconsiders and values the presence of its elder member while she and her friends go to the other woman's service (the old lady who had committed suicide), a Hungarian woman whose body was sent to the Musicardi family by mistake.
-Susana laughs out loud in front of her disconcerted relatives; she mocks them and herself, because from now on nothing will be the same again.
+Years of troubles, resentment and intrigues come up between all of the Musicardis while they prepare the service for their matriarch.
+In the middle of her own vigil, Mamá Cora reappears, leaving everybody astonished.
+She is convinced to go to a funeral for the old lady who had committed suicide, a Hungarian woman whose body was sent to the Musicardi family by mistake, so she won't discover she stumbled upon her own funeral.
+The rest of the family stays behind and reflects on the events of the afternoon.